adityagundecha/DevOps-Portfolio/README.md

 A website to showcase DevOps professional portfolio
 # Project Title

-A personal prject to create a portfolio website for a DevOps Engineer
+A personal project to create a portfolio website for a DevOps Engineer

 ## Getting Started